 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-As the third month of the year begins, the UK winter turns to spring, but it is still a while until higher temperatures return.
-Here, we reveal where to holiday in March.Some of the best escapes to warmer climates include Cuba, where there are sunny skies, warm weather, little rain and fewer crowds than usual.
-In central south India, it remains warm, but is the cooler, dry season, with temperatures lower than normal – making it a great time to explore the remarkable temples and monuments of Hampi and royal palaces in Mysore.
-For even cooler climes, head to the relaxing hill stations in Coorg.
-Finally, if you are looking to celebrate, try the Easter festival in Ethiopia (Fasika), where revellers stay up until the early hours of the morning, eating, drinking and sharing gifts with family.
+As the UK hopes to see the beginning of spring, it is still a while until higher temperatures return.
+Some of the best escapes to warmer climates include Cuba, where there are sunny skies, warm weather, little rain and fewer crowds than usual.
+In central south India, it remains warm, but is the cooler, dry season with temperatures lower than normal – making it a great time to explore the remarkable temples and monuments of Hampi and royal palaces in Mysore.
+Even cooler are the relaxing hill stations in Coorg.
+If you are looking to celebrate, then head to the Easter festival Fasika in Ethiopia.
+Revellers stay up until the early hours of the morning eating, drinking and sharing gifts with family.

 The best months to visit Oman are between October and April while temperatures will be between 20–30C, and cooler in the mountains.
 April will also be less busy than the winter months and is the end of the rose-blooming season in the Jabel Akhdar mountains, near to Muscat.
 As a conservative country, Omani traditional culture is very welcoming and hasn’t been completely shrouded by great wealth like its neighbours.